Coagulation Process In Water Treatment

 Q: Can coagulation remove all impurities from water?

-A: No. Coagulation is effective in removing suspended solids, but it does not remove dissolved substances like salts or certain organic contaminants.
+A: No. On the flip side, coagulation is effective in removing suspended solids, but it does not remove dissolved substances like salts or certain organic contaminants.
 Further treatment processes are necessary to remove these other impurities.

 Conclusion: Coagulation – A Cornerstone of Water Treatment